 WPAFB is the fifth-largest employer in Ohio, providing about 25,000 jobs.
 It is currently being used as a military air force base.
 The base was formed by combining the Wright and Patterson Fields in January 1948.
 The fields were originally known as Wilbur Wright Field and Fair Field aviation depot.

 Wright-Patterson Air Force Base history

-The WPAFB was named after the Wright brothers, who died in the June 1918 Airco DH4 crash at Wilbur Wright Field.
 The Army Air Service built three military installations – Wilbur Wright, Fair Field aviation depot and McCook Field near the Dayton region.
 The base was established with Wilbur Wright and McCook Fields in May 1917 and November 1917 respectively.

 McCook Field (MCF), located 16km north-east of Dayton, was used for field and aviation experiments.
 Located 8km north-east of Dayton, the Wright Field was used as a flying field and temporary storage depot.
 The MCF has used hangar, shop space and mechanics of Wilbur Wright Field to assemble and maintain airplanes and engines.

 In October 1927, the MCF was shut down and the operations were transferred to Wright Field.
 The Wright and Patterson Fields (including Wilbur Wright Field and Fair Field aviation depot) are now designated as area B and area C in the base.
 The main purpose of the base is to provide logistics, research and development, and military education.